 Effective Termite Treatments

-Professional termite treatments from Preventive Pest Control are an affordable and dependable way to eradicate and control your current termite infestations.
-To get help with a prevailing termite problem, take charge today and schedule a termite inspection or a termite control service from your local Preventive Pest Control branch.
+Professional termite treatments from Houston Pest Control are an affordable and dependable way to eradicate and control your current termite infestations.
+To get help with a prevailing termite problem, take charge today and schedule a termite inspection or a termite control service from your local Houston Pest Control branch.

 How Termite Colony Infestations Begin